Virginia Drivers License: What Your Teen Needs to Know

 By Nancy B

-I trained all three of my kids to drive with the help of Stafford County Public School's driving program.
-From white-knuckled trips as copilot to watching my kids back out of the driveway by themselves for the first time, there were a few things that I realized teen drivers in Virginia need to know.
-There are serious challenges on our roads that, when paired with inexperience, can lead to dangerous consequences.
-Parents must partner with educators to communicate and reinforce this critical messaging repeatedly.
+I taught all three of my children to drive with the assistance of Stafford County Public Schools' driving program.
+After enduring numerous nerve-wracking rides as a copilot and witnessing my kids back out of the driveway for the first time, I came to understand that new teen drivers in Virginia have important lessons to learn.
+The challenges on our roads, combined with inexperience, can result in serious consequences.
+It's essential for parents to collaborate with educators to consistently convey and reinforce this vital information.

 Teensincar